-For the 2023-2024 school year, the six-week test administration window for TELPAS is February 19-March 29, 2024.
+For the 2024-2025 school year, the six-week test administration window for TELPAS is February 17-March 28, 2025.
 Each district should establish a local schedule to administer the online assessments and complete the holistic ratings.
-District personnel should plan to test during the first five weeks of the testing window and reserve the last week to upload holistic ratings in TIDE.
-District personnel must verify that all students' ratings have been uploaded and processed in TIDE by 11:59 p.m.
-(CT) on March 29.
+District testing personnel should plan to test during the first five weeks of the testing window to ensure that all students have an opportunity to test in case of absences or technical, weather, or emergency issues.
+District testing personnel should reserve the last week to upload holistic ratings in TIDE.
+In addition, district testing personnel should verify that all students' ratings have been uploaded and processed in TIDE by 11:59 p.m.
+(CT) on March 28.